ISSOtm/Aevilia-GB/README.md

   Load it with the game in BizHawk to obtain a nice little HUD, showing collision, interaction boxes, etc.<br/>
   Again, useful for debugging, not for playing.
 Except maybe if TASing.
 - _Makefile_, _rgbasm_, _rgblink_, _rgbfix_<br/>
   To build the game on systems supporting _make_ and Linux ELFs.
-Includes Linux and Linux Subsystem for Windows.
 - _compiler.bat_, _rgbasm.exe_, _rgblink.exe_, _rgbfix.exe_<br/>
   To build the game on Windows.
-Wine is probably fine, too.
-But why doing thi--
 - _tools/*_<br/>
   Stuff to help building and modifying Aevilia, such as a map editor.
 - _doc/*_<br/>